andrewssteven/alx-higher_level_programming/README.md

- This is a new python file
+this is a readme file for python object